Website: https://www.landheritageinstitute.com/

 Directions:

 In San Antonio on the South side, from HWY 410 and S. Zarzamora St., travel south on S. Zarzamora.
-Pass Texas A&M University SA, pass Zarzamora Ranch, turn left at the light onto Applewhite.
+Pass Texas A&M University, pass Zarzamora Ranch, the road curves left and turns onto Applewhite road.
 Pass the Toyota Plant, cross the Medina River, pass the Medina River Greenway Trailhead, and then turn left on Neal Road.
-The main entrance gate will be about a mile on the left with a stone sign to the right of the gate.
-Once in the gate continue down the paved road, maybe about a little less than a mile, you will see a sign and orange barrel in the middle of the road directing you to the right gravel road.
-Camps sites and horse pens are on the right and straight ahead is a large field, then the headquarters and bunk house.
+The main entrance gate will be about a mile on the left with a stone LHI sign by the gate.
+Once in the gate continue down the paved road, maybe about a little less than a mile, you will see a sign and orange barrel in the middle of the road directing you to the right.
+Camps sites and horse pens are on the right and straight ahead is a large field, then the headquarters building.

-Facilities: LHI has a designated equestrian center for day riders and campers with electric hook ups, water, pens, and also a restroom / shower in the headquarters building.
-Between the bunk house and the headquarters building is a shared water trough, a tall wooden mounting block, additional picnic tables and a water fountain.
-A restroom and shower is located at the back of the headquarters building.
-Be sure to admire the magnificent Long Horn cattle located in the pen/pastures behind the bunkhouse and headquarters.
+LHI has a designated equestrian center for day riders and campers with electric hook ups, water, pens, and a restroom / shower house.
+Between the headquarters building and the bathroom facilities is a shared water trough, a tall wooden mounting block, additional picnic tables and water fountain.
+Be sure to see LHI’s magnificent Long Horn herd located in the pen/pastures behind headquarters.

-Restrictions/Rules: A few of the rules to follow (check LHI website for a full list):
+A few rules to follow (check LHI website for a full list):

 - No open flame fires